Skip to main content

 protocol: "TCP"

-This code snippet is the same as the one we used in the previous section.
-The only difference is that we pass the name as the first argument to the addDocument method.
-This is the name of the document group that the document will belong to.
+This code snippet is similar to the one we used in the previous section.
+The only difference is that we pass the name as the documentGroup parameter to the addDocument method, we set the path parameter to the desired file name, and we pass the manifest definition as the content parameter.

 Document groups are used to organize documents.
 Documents in a group will be written into a folder with the same name as the group.
 Documents in the same group will also be applied together, and they will be deleted together when the package is removed.